Evolutions of in-medium baryon-baryon scattering cross sections and stiffness of dense nuclear matter from Bayesian analyses of FOPI proton flow excitation functions: Summary, caveats and outlook

-In summary, within the Bayesian statistical framework using the GP emulator for the IBUU transport model simulators, we inferred from the proton directed and elliptical flow data in mid-central Au+Au reactions at beam energies from 150 to 1200 MeV/nucleon the evolutions of in-medium baryon-baryon scattering cross section modification factor $X$ and the stiffness parameter $K$ of dense nuclear matter.
+In summary, within the Bayesian statistical framework using the GP emulator for the IBUU transport model simulators with momentum-independent Skyrme interactions, we inferred from the proton directed and elliptical flow data in mid-central Au+Au reactions at beam energies from 150 to 1200 MeV/nucleon the evolutions of in-medium BBSCS modification factor $X$ and the stiffness parameter $K$ of dense nuclear matter.
 We found that the most probable value of $X$ evolves from around 0.7 to 1.0 as the beam energy $E_{beam}/A$ increases.
 On the other hand, the posterior PDF($K$) may have dual peaks having roughly the same height or extended shoulders at high $K$ values.
 More quantitatively, the posterior PDF($K$) changes from having a major peak around 220 MeV characterizing a soft EOS in the reaction at $E_{beam}/A$=150 MeV to one that peaks around 320 MeV indicating a stiff EOS in the reactions at $E_{beam}/A$ higher than about 600 MeV.
 The transition from soft to stiff happens in mid-central Au+Au reactions at beam energies around 250 MeV/nucleon in which $K=220$ MeV and $K=320$ MeV are approximately equally probable.
 Consequently, the means of $X$ and $K$ change from $<X>=0.84\pm 0.34$ \& $<K>=267.6\pm 55.0$ MeV at $E_{beam}/A$=150 MeV to $<X>=1.23\pm 0.40$ \& $<K>=323.0\pm 52.8$ MeV at $E_{beam}/A$=1200 MeV.

-In conclusion, the FOPI proton flow excitation function data indicate a gradual hardening of hot and dense nuclear matter as its density and temperature increase in reactions with higher beam energies.
+We conclude that the FOPI proton flow excitation function data indicate a gradual hardening of the EOS of hot and dense nuclear matter as its density and temperature increase in the reactions with higher beam energies.